Monkshoody/SoundBoard/README.md

 ![Dropbox](public/docu/DropBox_share.png)

-Once you've copied the link to your clipboard, paste it in the OwlBear extension together with a name and a category of your sound and click "➕ add sound".
-That's it, now you have a new sound in your sound board, ready to play.
+1. Copy a shared Dropbox link to your desired sound.
+2. Paste it into the SoundBoard – including the name and category.
+3. Click "➕ add sound" – done!

-### Filled GM View
+### 🧙 GM View

 ![adding](public/docu/adding_sounds.png)

-1. For sure at some point you as GM will be annoyed by alle the players hitting sounds.
-If this happens you can just mute them out.

-2. The settings-wheel provides usefull import and export functions for the extension.
-At first there is "export permissions", where you can export the individual permissions for the players.
-E.g. Spy has access to "cracking branch" and Wizard has no access at all.
-Then you can export these permissions and import them for another room.
-Second, there is "export sounds", where you can export the stored sounds.
-E.g. You as GM have imported ten sounds and now, since you have done all the work, you don't want to do it again for the next party.
-Then simply export your sounds and import them in the other room.
-IMPORTANT NOTE: If you export permissions -> delete a sound -> import permissions, your players would have access to a sound that no longer exists.
-I've tried to handle this situation by filtering out these delete sounds.
-However, this may cause unusual behavior, so please be aware of this.
-Note: In general you don't have to make backups of your sounds and permissions since they are stored in the metadata of you room.
-So these functions are only neccessary if you want to change OwlBear rooms with your party or transfer your settings to other rooms.

-3. Here you can add your new sounds.
-As stated above on default your GM-View is empty so you need to add sounds on yourself.
-You have to input all fields otherwise you can't import your sound.
-If you have inserted all data, simply click the "➕ add sound" button and that's it.

-4. I don't know how much sounds you want to use, but over the time it can increase a lot.
-Therefore, searching and filtering would be neccessary I guess.
+1. Mute players:
+Prevent chaos by muting players who are too game-oriented 😉

+2. Import/Export:
+Export permissions: Save individual player permissions (e.g., "Spy can play cracking," "Wizard can play nothing").
+Export sounds: Save your painstakingly compiled sound library for other rounds.
+⚠️ Important: If you export permissions, then delete a sound, and later re-import permissions, problems can arise.
+I try to filter such conflicts automatically—but it's not 100% safe.

+3. Add new sounds:
+Fill in the fields → click “➕ add sound” → off you go.

+4. Search & Filter:
+The more sounds you have, the more useful this feature becomes.

+5. Sound overview & controls:
+5.1 🎚️ Each sound has its own volume control.
+5.2 ▶️ Click on a sound → everyone hears it.
+5.3 👤 Click on a player name → only that player (and you) hears it.
+5.4 ☑️ Checkboxes → control who can play which sound.
+5.5 ❌ Small "x" → delete sound. ⚠️ *Caution! see Important note of step 2*

-5. Here you can see your already imported sounds together with a Volume-Slider.
+Here you can see your already imported sounds together with a Volume-Slider.
 The Slider (5.2) is individual for all sounds, so the GM can set them in general.
 If you click a sound (5.1) it will play in the whole room, so everyone will hear it.
 The same belogns to the players.
 If you as GM provided access to a sound and a player clicks the button everyone in the room will hear it (and now you know why the "mute player"-Slide (1.) is so important ^^).
-Additionally, you can delete sounds by clicking the little "x" in the top right corner of each sound-button. *Caution! see IMPORTANT NOTE of step 2*
+Additionally, you can delete sounds by clicking the little "x" in the top right corner of each sound-button.
 If you don't want a sound to play in the whole room but for one player specifically, you can hit the player name (5.3).
 E.g. you want the Spy to hear a cracking branch?
 Hit the "Spy" button (5.3) below the volume slider (5.2) and you (as GM) and the Spy will hear this sound.
 If you want to provide access to a sound to one or more of your players you can do that by ticking the checkboxes (5.4).
 E.g. you want to allow the Wizard to play the "spellcast" sound?
 Tick the checkbox and the Wizard will see this sound in his soundboard.
 Note that if a player clicks a sound, everyone in the room will hear it.

-### Filled Player View
+### 👀 Player View

+Players only see the sounds they have been granted access to.
+They can play them back, making them audible throughout the room.
 ![Player View](public/docu/Player_view.png)

-## Troubleshooting
+## 🛠️ Troubleshooting

+Problems?
+Questions?
+Ideas?
-If you face any issues feel free to message me in the [DiscordChannel](https://discord.gg/UY8AXjhzhe) or DM me via Discord.
-You can also make Pull-Request and comment the code, I tried my very best to commend it properly.
+Message me directly on [DiscordChannel](https://discord.gg/UY8AXjhzhe) Or comment on the GitHub repository
+Pull requests are always welcome!
+I tried my very best to commend properly.

-And That's it.
-I hope you like it and have fun.
-If you have further suggestions for improvement feel free to message me in the OwlBear Discord Channel or comment here on Git.
+Thanks for using the SoundBoard – I hope it adds even more atmosphere and fun to your group.
+Happy leading!

-Copyright (C) 2025 Monkshoody
+© 2025 Monkshoody